syntasso/kratix-docs/docs/main/04-guides/07-scheduling-clusters.md

 ---
-description: Guide on how to register a new Worker Cluster with Kratix
+description: Guide on how to register a new Worker with Kratix
-title: Adding a new Worker Cluster
+title: Adding a new Worker
 ---

-One of the most powerful features of Kratix is its ability to react when new Kubernetes Clusters are added to the platform.
-By default, any Promise installed in the Platform cluster will be automatically installed in the clusters joining the platform.
+One of the most powerful features of Kratix is its ability to react when new Workers are added to the platform.
+By default, any Promise installed into Kratix will schedule it's dependencies to new clusters joining the platform.

 ## Pre-requisites